How to train your dog to come back when called

 Get your dog’s attention with their name, then use your recall cue and take a step away from them.
 Reward them with praise and a tasty treat when they come to you.

 Make sure your rewards are exciting and tempting – especially if your dog has come away from something particularly interesting (like a squirrel or another dog).

 When calling them, use a happy, excited voice and welcoming body language (crouched down, arms open).
 Always praise your dog for coming back no matter how long it takes.

 As your dog improves, you won’t need to give them a treat every time they come back.
 But remember to reward them every so often to keep them motivated.

 3. Add in some distractions and increase the length of the recall distance

-If they ignore you, stay calm - getting angry or shouting will make them not want to come back to you.
-Instead, gently guide them in with the long line, or go and collect them.
-Never use the lead to pull your dog towards you.
-This could make them not want to return.
+If they ignore you, stay calm – getting angry or shouting will make them not want to come back to you.
+Instead, gently guide them in with the long line (never pull your dog towards you), or go and collect them.

-Reward them with high value treats when they return without this extra guidance, so they build up a positive association with coming when called.
+Reward them with high-value treats when they return without extra guidance from you, so they build up a positive association with coming when called.

 What to do if your dog keeps running away from you